prebid/prebid.github.io/dev-docs/plugins/bc/about-bc-prebid-plugin.md

     - Header bidding is conducted outside of the plugin

 - Video ad playback within a Brightcove player:
-    - Single Ad Playback via VAST XML
+    - Single Ad Playback via VAST XML at one or more ad break positions within a video.
+(For example, you can specify options for a preroll and a postroll ad in a single call to the plugin.)
     - Versions up thru VAST 3.0
     - Both Video and VPAID creatives
     - If the AppNexus Viewability Wrapper is delivered: